jl4282/csci-ua.0480-spring2016-010/slides/17/javascript-browser.markdown

 <section markdown="block">
 ## Script Tags, JavaScript in Attributes

-You can specify script the externally using the src attribute
+You can specify an external script by using the src attribute in the <code>script</code> tag

 <pre><code data-trim contenteditable>
 &lt;script src="main.js"&gt; &lt;/script&gt;